gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 # Implementation

-## `ValueBase::getOwnershipKind()`
+## `ValueDef::getOwnershipKind()`

-Now that we have defined intersection, we categorize all ValueBase into sets depending on the ValueBase's result ownership properties (if a result exists).
+Now that we have defined intersection, we categorize all ValueDef into sets depending on the ValueDef's result ownership properties (if a result exists).
 These categories are:

 1. **No Result**.
-A ValueBase without a result.
+A ValueDef without a result.
 2. **Constant Ownership**.
-A ValueBase with a result that always produces the same ownership kind.
+A ValueDef with a result that always produces the same ownership kind.
 3. **Forwarding Ownership**.
-A ValueBase that is an Instruction whose result is always equivalent to the same ownership kind as one of the instruction's operands.
+A ValueDef that is an Instruction whose result is always equivalent to the same ownership kind as one of the instruction's operands.
 4. **Special Ownership**.
 An instruction with special rules for propagating ownership.
-This includes ValueBase such as ApplyInst, SILArgument, and TryApply.
+This includes ValueDef such as ApplyInst, SILArgument, and TryApply.

 Using these categories, we then define:

-`ValueOwnershipKind ValueBase::getOwnershipKind() const`
+`ValueOwnershipKind ValueDef::getOwnershipKind() const`

 This is done by
-Using these categories, we implement a method on `ValueBase` called `ValueBase::getOwnershipKind()`.
-This will be implemented using a visitor to ensure that warnings are provided when engineers add new `ValueBase` so that keeping the ownership code up to date will be easy.
+Using these categories, we implement a method on `ValueDef` called `ValueDef::getOwnershipKind()`.
+This will be implemented using a visitor to ensure that warnings are provided when engineers add new `ValueDef` so that keeping the ownership code up to date will be easy.

      /// The ownership semantics of a def-use edge.